AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ### 4.1 Isolated example

-`isolated_asses.py` is an isolated example of how a simple metric can be implemented and run independantly.
+`isolated_asses.py` is an isolated example of how a simple metric can be implemented and run independently.
 The data is hard-coded as a pandas Dataframe into the script:

 ```bash